nlenno1/moviewiki-ms3/readme_assets/testing.md

 ## Peer Review

 I requested peer review feedback from my friends, family and the Code Institute slack community.
 Below you can find any issues or suggestions from my peers and any changes I made in response to the feedback.
-All other feedback, apart that logged below, was positive.
+Apart from that logged below, all other peer review feedback was positive.

 |Peer |Feedback |Changes Made |
 |-----|-----|-----|